 Land Warfare Training Centre

-Architectus was given a stringent brief that demanded a high level of compliance with Department of Defence security requirements and performance criteria.
+Architectus was given a stringent brief for the Land Warfare Training Centre that demanded a high level of compliance with Department of Defence security requirements and performance criteria.

 The initial building concept offered a strong, pure form with three distinct zones.
-Primarily designed for two Defence training units, the facility is shared by the Training Development Centre (TDC), and the Land Warfare Centre (LWC).
-Both departments have administration areas, individual offices, and shared resources in the facility's southern zone.
-Teaching spaces in the northern zone include 10 medium sized seminar spaces and a computer teaching lab.
+Primarily designed for two Defence training units, the facility is shared by the Training Development Centre (TDC) and the Land Warfare Centre (LWC).
+Both departments have administration areas, individual offices and shared resources in the facility’s southern zone.
+Teaching spaces in the northern zone include ten medium sized seminar spaces and a computer teaching lab.
 The third zone comprises space for reception, amenities, break-out and lecture theatre.